firebase/flutterfire/docs/dynamic-links/receive.md

     1.  **Optional:** Disable the Dynamic Links SDK's use of the iOS pasteboard.

-        By default, the Dynamic Links SDK uses the pasteboard to improve the reliablity of post-install deep links.
+        By default, the Dynamic Links SDK uses the pasteboard to improve the reliability of post-install deep links.
 By using the pasteboard, Dynamic Links can make sure that when a user opens a Dynamic Link but needs to install your app first, the user can go immediately to the original linked content when opening the app for the first time after